FourYards/GroupFour/README.md

 - Customers and providers will be able to review each other after each project in order to keep both the customer and provider satisfied
 - A small fee will be added to each sale, fees are decided based on frequency of listings and reviews.

+# Workspace Layout
+The FourYards web app will be stored in this repository.
+The documentation and resources for this project will be kept in the `docs` folder.
+This includes use case diagrams, the project plan, database diagrams, and more as the project progresses.
+The project will kept in the folder `app`.

 # Version Control Policies and Procedures

 - Use GitHub Pull Requests